VevoxDigital/Skribki/home.md

-$name Wiki Home
+$title "Wiki Home"
-$desc Welcome to the Skribki Wiki!
+$desc "Welcome to the Skribki Wiki!"
+$categories ["default", "fixme"]

 # Welcome to Skrbki